Hey all! Lefteris here, founder of rotki, disclosing my affiliation up front.

 The most important privacy angle for us is self-hosting and keeping all sensitive financial data on your local machine.
 Your wallet addresses, balances, transaction history, cost basis, tax events … none of it leaves your computer.
 With the rise of crypto kidnappings, wrench attacks, and targeted attacks on people suspected to hold significant crypto, this matters more than it did a few years ago.
 Cloud portfolio trackers and tax tools concentrate exactly the data an attacker would want: addresses linked to identity, total holdings, transaction patterns.
 A single breach at a centralized provider exposes all of it. rotki’s architecture means there’s nothing centralized to breach.

-- AGPL-3.0.
-Source is public.
+- Code is public and copyleft (AGPL v3).
 If we disappear tomorrow your data and the tool still work.

-- Learning curve is real.
+- Learning curve could be an issue.
 Local-first crypto accounting requires reconciliation work.
 Marking spam tokens, adding missing prices, fixing edge cases and more.
 With thousands of crypto protocols, hundreds of chains and exchanges It’s not a plug n play tool.
 We’re working on improving this but it’s an honest gap today.
 I don’t think it can ever be truly “fixed” but improvements can definitely be made.

 - No formal external security audit.
 Code is public under AGPL, the database is encrypted, and we don’t custody anything.
 But we haven’t paid for a third-party audit.